crimx/observable-hooks/docs/api/README.md

 Accepts a function that returns an Observable.
 Optionally accepts an array of dependencies which will be turned into Observable and be passed to the init function.

 ::: warning
-useObservable will call init once and always return the same Observable.
-It is not safe to access closure (except other Observables) directly inside init.
+`useObservable` will call `init` once and always return the same Observable.
+It is not safe to access closure (except other Observables) directly inside `init`.
 You should pass them as dependencies through the second argument.
 :::

 ::: danger CAUTION